pivotx/PivotX-extensions/extensions/wxrexport/docs/wordpress.markdown

 Obviously all imports have to result in no errors reported.
 If all is well your content is visible in the Dashboard.
 Getting all to display correctly on your site means updating your theme :-) .

-__[urlhome] - Your main url__
+__Define shortcode [urlhome] - Your main url__

 All references to your main url or your aliases (set in the aliases array) in the content of the entries and/or pages will be replaced by [urlhome].
 You need to replace that string by the desired new url.
-Another possibility is to define a shortcode for it in functions.php of your theme:
+You can do that by defining a shortcode for it in functions.php of your theme:

     //url home
     function myHome() {